rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-CORS is needed when performing HTTP request from another domain than your server domain to your server.
+CORS is needed to perform HTTP requests from another domain than your server domain to your server.
 Otherwise you may run into cross-origin resource sharing errors for your GraphQL server.

 ### Exercises:

-* read more about {{% a_blank "GraphQL" "https://graphql.org/learn" %}}
+* Read more about {{% a_blank "GraphQL" "https://graphql.org/learn" %}}
-* play around with the schema and the resolver
+* Experiment with the schema and the resolver
-  * add more fields to the user type
+  * Add more fields to the user type
-  * fulfil the requirements in the resolver
+  * Fulfill the requirements in the resolver
-  * query your fields in the GraphQL Playground
+  * Query your fields in the GraphQL Playground
-* read more about {{% a_blank "Apollo Server Standalone" "https://www.apollographql.com/docs/apollo-server/v2/getting-started.html" %}}
+* Read more about {{% a_blank "Apollo Server Standalone" "https://www.apollographql.com/docs/apollo-server/v2/getting-started.html" %}}
-* read more about {{% a_blank "Apollo Server in Express Setup" "https://www.apollographql.com/docs/apollo-server/v2/essentials/server.html" %}}
+* Read more about {{% a_blank "Apollo Server in Express Setup" "https://www.apollographql.com/docs/apollo-server/v2/essentials/server.html" %}}

 {{% chapter_header "Apollo Server: Type Definitions" "apollo-server-type-definitions" %}}

 This section is all about GraphQL type definitions and how they are used to define the overall GraphQL schema.
 A GraphQL schema is defined by its types, the relationships between the types, and their structure.
 Therefore GraphQL uses a **Schema Definition Language (SDL)**.
 However, the schema doesn't define where the data comes from.
-This responsibility is outside of the SDL and as you have witnessed is performed by resolvers.
-When you have used Apollo Server previously, you have used a User object type within the schema and defined a resolver which returned a user for the corresponding `me` field.
+This responsibility is handled by resolvers outside of the SDL.
+When you used Apollo Server before, you used a User object type within the schema and defined a resolver which returned a user for the corresponding `me` field.

-In the previous implementation, perhaps you have noticed the exclamation point for the `username` field in the User object type.
+Note the exclamation point for the `username` field in the User object type.
 It means that the `username` is a **non-nullable** field.
-So whenever a field of type User with a `username` is returned from the GraphQL schema, the user has to have a `username`.
+Whenever a field of type User with a `username` is returned from the GraphQL schema, the user has to have a `username`.
 It cannot be undefined or null.
-However, there isn't an exclamation point for the User type on the `me` field.
+However, there isn't an exclamation point for the user type on the `me` field.
 Does it mean that the result of the `me` field can be null?
-And indeed, that's the case for this particular scenario.
-There shouldn't be always a user returned for the `me` field, because after all, a server has to know *who is me* before it can give any response.
-Later you will implement an authentication mechanism (sign up, sign in, sign out) with your GraphQL server.
-Only when a user (most likely you) is authenticated with the server, the `me` field is populated with a user object (maybe your account details).
-Otherwise it stays null.
+That is the case for this particular scenario.
+There shouldn't be always a user returned for the `me` field, because a server has to know what the field contains before it can respond.
+Later, you will implement an authentication mechanism (sign up, sign in, sign out) with your GraphQL server.
+The `me` field is populated with a user object like account details only when a user is authenticated with the server.
+Otherwise, it remains null.
+When you define GraphQL type definitions, there must be conscious decisions about the types, relationships, structure and (non-null) fields.

-As you can see, while you define your GraphQL type definitions, you have to make conscious decisions about the types, their relationships, their structure and their (non-null) fields.
-Now let's extend the schema by extending or adding more type definitions to it.
-What about querying any user with a GraphQL client?
+We extend the schema by extending or adding more type definitions to it, and use **GraphQL arguments** to handle user fields:

 {{< highlight javascript "hl_lines=4" >}}
 const schema = gql`